 Tarzan leads five passengers from a downed airplane out of the jungle.
 En route white hunter Hawkins tries to sell them to the Oparian chief.
-Captured by the Oparians and nearly sacrificed to their lion god, the party is again save by Tarzan.
-Written by
+Captured by the Oparians and nearly sacrificed to their lion god, the party is saved by Tarzan.

 [Holding up a mink pulled from the plane's wreckage]

 It's mink.
 And don't ask me what I had to do to get it.

 See more »

 This is the 3rd movie that starred Gordon Scott as the celebrated Ape Man.
 Besides the excellent production values, location scenes, and music by Lou Levy with real performances by an authentic African dance troupe, the acting is good all round.
 Gordon brings this version of Tarzan way up from the previous portrayals of the screen incarnations.
 Tarzan is clever and more intelligent than seen before.
 The fact that he is a loner and therefore not hampered by a romantic interest turns him into even a more serious action hero.
 The movie does have the same racial failings as in past Tarzan movies.
 The sets and lighting give the dark suspenseful mood and the music increases the dangerous atmosphere.
 Gordon and Bette St. John swim just as well as the pair in Tarzan and His Mate.
 In fact the script allows more dialog with better articulation from Tarzan and the men of Opar.
 I hope all of the Gordon Scott movies finally see the light of DVD day.
 Post script 6/26/2010.... all of the Sy Weintraub produced Tarzan films are now available through WARNER BROS HOME VIDEO ARCHIVE section.
 My wishes have been fulfilled

 15 of 16 people found this review helpful.